What we’re doing

 • Collaborating with Victorian Government and other partners develop the Fishermans Bend precinct as a leading example of environmental sustainability.
 Fishermans Bend precinct is being developed as a leading example of Australia’s largest urban renewal Green Star Community.

-• Delivering the Environmental Leaders program to support community members develop and lead their own sustainability action projects.
-The Environmental Leaders course has been running since 2017.
+• Delivering the Climate Ready Communities program to support community members develop and lead their own climate ready plans.

 • Partnered with Melbourne Water and the Cities of Kingston, Bayside and Glen Eira to deliver actions in the Elster Creek Flood Management Plan, such as a community campaign with letters sent to households, schools, and sporting clubs, with a map showing areas at risk of flood.